 "(c) In counties or municipalities using direct recording electronic (DRE) voting systems or optical scanning voting systems, each political party may appoint two poll watchers in each primary or election, each political body may appoint two poll watchers in each election, each nonpartisan candidate may appoint one poll watcher in each nonpartisan election, and each independent candidate may appoint one poll watcher in each election to serve in the locations designated by the superintendent within the tabulating center.
 Such designated locations shall include the check-in area, the computer room, the duplication area, and such other areas as the superintendent may deem necessary to the assurance of fair and honest procedures in the tabulating center.
-The locations designated by the superintendent shall ensure that each poll watcher can fairly observe
+The locations designated by the superintendent shall ensure that each poll watcher can fairly observe the procedures set forth in this Code section.
+The poll watchers provided for in this subsection shall be appointed and serve in the same manner as other poll watchers."

-- the procedures set forth in this Code section.
-The poll watchers provided for in this subsection shall be appointed and serve in the same manner as other poll watchers." - "(e) No person shall be appointed or be eligible to serve as a poll watcher in any primary or election in which such person is a candidate.
-No person shall be eligible to serve as a poll watcher unless he or she has completed training provided by the political party, political body, or candidate designating the poll watcher.
-Upon request, the Secretary of State shall make available material to each political party, political body, or candidate that can be utilized in such training but it shall be the responsibility of the political party, political body, or candidate designating the poll watcher to instruct poll watchers in their duties and in applicable laws and rules and regulations.
+"(e) No person shall be appointed or be eligible to serve as a poll watcher unless he or she has completed training provided by the political party, political body, or candidate designating the poll watcher.
+Upon request, the Secretary of State shall make available material to each political party, political body, or candidate designating the that can be utilized in such training but it shall be the responsibility of the political party, political body, or candidate designating.
+Each political party, political body, or candidate designating the poll watcher to instruct poll watchers in their duties and in applicable laws and rules and regulations.
 Each political party, political body, or candidate shall, in their written designation of poll watchers, certify under oath that the named poll watchers have completed the training required by this Code section."